waltermity/llm-d-inference-scheduler/docs/create_new_filter.md

 ## Goal

-This tutorial outlines the steps needed for creating an hooking a new filter for the llm-d inference scheduler and hooking it into the filter chain.
+This tutorial outlines the steps needed for creating and hooking a new filter for the llm-d inference scheduler.

 The tutorial assumes basic working knowledge of tools used in this repository, such as Git, Go, etc. It further assumes that you have a working development environment which can build `llm-d-inference-scheduler`.